 Air Freight Forwarding in Lithuania

 Lithuania is one of the three Baltic States located near the Baltic Sea and often named as transit country in freight forwarding business.
-With rapidly growing economy, well developed business infrastructure and high level of ICT industry, Lithuania is a good place to do business and look for new partners.
+With rapidly growing economy, well developed business infrastructure and high level of ICT industry, Lithuania is a perfect place to do business and look for new partners.

 Lithuania has four airports.
 Vilnius international airport (VNO) is the main and biggest airport in Lithuania.
 Vilnius airport occupies an area of 326 ha and has two cargo terminals: BALT-cargo and Litcargus.
 BALT-cargo terminal is handling Finnair (AY), Turkish Airlines (TK), LOT Polish Airlines (LO), Kales Airline Services, EAT, Air China (CA), China Cargo Airlines (CK), Singapore Airlines (SQ), Emirates (EK), Qatar Airways (QR), Norwegian Air Shuttle (DY), Leisure Cargo and Aero Charter (DW).
 Litcargus, an aircraft ground handling company, is handling airlines such as Lufthansa, Austrian Airlines, SAS, Estonian Air, UTair, AirBaltic, Eurolot, Ryanair and others.